lingtalfi/ApplicationItemManager/README.md

 myprog search {term} {repoAlias}?          # search through available items names myprog searchd {term} {repoAlias}?         # search through available items names and/or description

-# local (shared) repo
-myprog setlocalrepo {repoPath}             # set the local repository path myprog getlocalrepo                        # print the local repository path myprog todir                               # converts the top level items of the import directory to directories (based on the directories in local repo) myprog tolink                              # converts the top level items of the import directory to symlinks to the directories in local repo

 # utilities
-myprog clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively myprog flash                               # equalizes the items from the local repository to the import directory (so that the import directory contains the same items as the local repository)
+myprog clean                               # removes the .git, .gitignore, .idea and .DS_Store files in your items directories, recursively